molinadavid/teslabox/README.md

    Environment="PUBLIC_USER="
    Environment="PUBLIC_PASSWORD="

-   # For paid Ngrok accounts, enter your custom admin and/or public subdomains
+   # For paid Ngrok accounts, enter your custom domains ("you.example.com") or subdomains ("you" for you.ngrok.io)
    Environment="ADMIN_HOST="
    Environment="PUBLIC_HOST="